stepas-toliautas/enccs-instructor-training/content/lesson-design.md

 Well designed formative assessment tasks - i.e. quick questions and exercises - can go a long way towards correcting misconceptions and expanding the mental models of learners.

-The goal of formative assessment is twofold:
-- Instructors can assess the progress of learners.
-- Learners put in practice the skills that you have included in your skills list.

 Here are some suggestions to keep in mind when designing exercises: